DimmKirr/terraform-provider-dokku/docs/resources/app.md

 Proxy ports setup for app.
 Keys are host ports. (see [below for nested schema](#nestedatt--proxy_ports))
 - `storage` (Attributes Map) Persistent storage setup for app.
 Keys are storage names or absolute paths to host directories (see [below for nested schema](#nestedatt--storage))

+<a id="nestedatt--builder"></a>
+### Nested Schema for `builder`

+Optional:

+- `build_dir` (String) Build directory for monorepo deployments.
+  Path is relative to repository root.
+  Directory must exist in repository or build will fail.
+- `selected` (String) Builder to use for the app.
+If not specified, Dokku will auto-detect.
+  Allowed values: dockerfile, herokuish, pack, lambda, null

 <a id="nestedatt--checks"></a>
 ### Nested Schema for `checks`